How To Claim Compensation For A Herniated Disc / Slipped Disc? – How Much Can I Claim?

 For some, their job role requires them to repeatedly lift heavy objects.
 Often, this could make them more prone to developing a herniated disc or experiencing a slipped disc accident at work.
 This is primarily due to the repetitive motion and overexertion involved within their job role.

-For many employers, they have a duty of care to adhere to the Manual Handling Operations Regulations 1992, which stipulates the following:
+Employers have a duty of care to adhere to the Manual Handling Operations Regulations 1992, which stipulates that they should:

-2. Assess any hazardous manual handling operations that cannot be avoided, and;
+2. Assess all manual handling operations that cannot be avoided, and;

-3. Reduce the risk of injury so far as is reasonably practicable.
+3. Reduce any potential risk of injury as far as reasonably possible.

 Slipped And Herniated Discs Caused By Slips And Falls

-There are various factors that could contribute to an injury of this nature and one factor could be third-party negligence.
+Various factors could contribute to an injury of this nature and one factor could be third-party negligence.
 In some cases, a herniated disc could occur when a person tries to prevent a fall from happening.
 For example, if a person were to slip, they might try and attempt to avert the incident by holding onto a piece of furniture.
 The strain of this action could cause tension and result in a slipped disc injury.

 To prevent a slip, trip and fall-related accident from happening in the workplace, there are procedures an employer could perform.
 From risk assessments, routine investigations to regular housekeeping, there are measures that could be implemented to highlight hazardous causes and ensure a safe working environment for all employees.
 For instance, the HSE states that risks assessments are a great way to evaluate the workplace and control risks.

 If an employer fails to implement these vital measures and an accident occurs as a result of their negligence, they could be held liable through slipped disc compensation claims.
-To learn whether you could be eligible for compensation, please read on or contact our specialist advisors.
+To learn whether you could be eligible to claim for a slipped disc injury, contact us for free using the above details.

 Eligibility To Make A Back Injury Claim